Displaying and Selling Art at HCAA Events

 Fleishers is a small venue.
 We drop off and pick up.
 There is no room to hang around and visit.
 Pieces hung are generally not much larger than 16" x 20".
 The coordinator will assist you in where to leave work and pick up.
 If you did not register online, leave your loan agreement with the curator.
 No tags for this exhibit.
 Register online by clicking on this link.

 Two exhibits occur at this site.
 First, there is an opportunity for one artist, ideally once per month, to have a Solo Wall exhibit and hold a reception.
 Sign up opportunities for the Solo Wall are announced at the start of each year and modified as needed throughout the year.
 Solo Wall participation does not employ the online registration process.
 Second, for our normal group exhibit drop off new work along the wall to the left as you enter.
 Works from previous exhibits are put on the opposite wall by the tables.
 If you did not register online, leave your loan agreement with the curator or Tag scribe.
 Tape your tags to your work in the lower right corner.
 Register online by clicking on this link.

 Doctors Community Hospital

 Ask, if help is needed to install or move work.
 Pieces at Doctors Hospital are numbered.
-If you stay for the installation, pick up your labels, and tape them to the lower right corner of your work; notify the Tag Team of the wall numbers next to your work.
+If you stay for the installation, pick up your tags, and tape them to the lower right corner of your work; notify the Tag Team of the wall numbers next to your work.